expressjs/expressjs.com/4x/en/api/app-use.md

 })
 ```

-`path` can be a string representing a path, a path pattern, a regular expression to match paths, or an array of combinations of the aforementioned path objects.
+`path` can be a string representing a path, a path pattern, a regular expression to match paths,
+or an array of combinations thereof.

 <div class="doc-box doc-notice">The middleware in the below are simple examples.</div>